Consent for Students

 Who will see that I’ve completed the training?

 Select staff in your college and Student Welfare Support Services can see which students have completed the training.
 This allows them to monitor engagement and the number of students completing the course.
-Some colleges may have made the training mandatory, and students from these colleges might be asked to share their certificate.
+As this is required training for all new students, some colleges might ask students to share their certificate.

 What does CoSy record about my training?